Survivor Series: WarGames (2023): Background

 The event was held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, marking the third Survivor Series held here after the 1989 and 2019 events.

-Survivor Series is an annual professional wrestling event produced every November by WWE since 1987, generally held the week of Thanksgiving.
-The second longest running pay-per-view (PPV) event in history (behind WWE's WrestleMania), it is one of the promotion's five biggest events of the year, along with WrestleMania, SummerSlam, Royal Rumble, and Money in the Bank, referred to as the "Big Five".
+Survivor Series is an annual professional wrestling event produced every November by WWE since 1987, generally held the week of Thanksgiving in the United States.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
+The second longest running PPV event in history (behind WWE's WrestleMania), it is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four", and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
 From 1987 to 2021, the event was characterized by having Survivor Series matches, which were tag team elimination matches that typically featured teams of four or five wrestlers against each other.
 In a break from tradition, the 2022 event did not include any Survivor Series or elimination type matches and was instead based around the WarGames match with the event titled Survivor Series: WarGames.
 WarGames is a type of steel cage match where two teams face each other in a roofless cage that surrounds two rings placed side by side and the teams typically feature four to five wrestlers each but is decided by one fall instead of eliminating all opponents.

 On July 7, 2023, WWE announced that it would be returning to the Allstate Arena in the Chicago suburb of Rosemont, Illinois for the 37th Survivor Series on Saturday, November 25.
 This was the third Survivor Series to be held at this arena after the 1989 (when it was still known as the Rosemont Horizon; renamed in 1999) and 2019 events, and featured wrestlers from the Raw and SmackDown brand divisions.
 In addition to airing on PPV worldwide, it was available to livestream on Peacock in the United States and the WWE Network in most international markets.
 Additionally, the November 24 episode of Friday Night SmackDown was held at the same arena.
 Tickets went on sale on July 21 via Ticketmaster.
 During Crown Jewel on November 4, it was announced that the 2023 event would retain the WarGames concept, thus marking the fourth Survivor Series to not feature a traditional Survivor Series match, after the 1998, 2002, and 2022 events.
 It also made the event the second time the Allstate Arena hosted an event centered around the WarGames match, after the 2019 edition of NXT TakeOver: Wargames.